Networking has its own language. On top of that, there are a lot of acronyms. If you can't speak and understand the language, you won't get anywhere.

 This archive of country IP block lists in CIDR format lets you block traffic or email on a country-by-country basis.

 The IP2location site has a tool that will build rules to block traffic by country.
-It supports Cisco ACLs, Linux iptables, Apache .htaccess, and more.
+It supports Cisco ACLs, Linux iptables, Nginx, Apache .htaccess, and more.

 DNS LOC is about a DNS resource record to describe geographic location.
 For some now rather old guidance on geolocation investigation (they suggest seeing what time zone the TELNET service announces!), see IP2geo and cities.lk.net.